neondatabase/website/content/use-cases/database-per-tenant.md

 - By creating one project per customer, each customer's data will be completely isolated.
 - You'll be able to run independent PITRs without affecting your entire fleet.
-- You can create diffeent projects in different regions to match your customers' location.
+- You can create different projects in different regions to match your customers' locations.

 Management is simplified vs other Postgres services because,